GMOD/jbrowse/README.md

 # Installing JBrowse

-To install JBrowse, see the main JBrowse wiki at http://gmod.org/wiki/JBrowse.
+Users of JBrowse should get it from the main JBrowse site at http://jbrowse.org/install.

-The rest of this file is aimed primarily at developers.
+Unless you intend to work on the JBrowse code itself, or develop a JBrowse plugin, stop reading now and go to http://jbrowse.org/install.

-# About running from a `git` repository
+# About running from a `git` clone

-Unless you are actively working or collaborating on the JBrowse code, you should not run JBrowse from a git repository.
-For one reason, it has a much, much slower initial load time than the built release zipfiles.
-Also, since the master branch code is ''in development'' for the next JBrowse release, it has a lot more bugs than the official releases.
-Be warned.
+Only developers should run JBrowse from a git repository.
+For one reason, the development version has a much, much slower initial load time than the built release zipfiles.
+Also, since the master branch code is ''in development'' for the next JBrowse release, it often (usually?) contains bad bugs, much more so than the official releases put up on JBrowse.org.

 # Setting up a development environment